-But if you haven’t already refinanced your mortgage or bought a home, past interest rates aren’t as important as what they’re going to be in the future.
-While no one has a crystal ball when it comes to predicting mortgage rate trends, the general consensus of the experts we talked to is that it’s likely rates will inch upward in 2021.
+That means those looking to buy a home, and homeowners who haven’t refinanced, still have a chance to lock in exceptionally low rates.
+While no one has a crystal ball when it comes to predicting mortgage rate trends, the general consensus of the experts we talked to is that it’s likely rates will inch upward by the end of 2021.

 Logan Mohtashami, Housing Data Analyst at HousingWire

 Based on how low interest rates were in 2020, Mohtashami believes we’ll see the average mortgage interest rate inch upward in 2021.
 But it is difficult to see it going above 4% since we’re still in the thick of the COVID-19 pandemic, he says.
 “The COVID-19 crisis was a deflationary event that sent bond yields and mortgage rates lower than they traditionally would have gone in a normal recession.”

 Any increase we may see in mortgage rates hinges on the health of the U.S. economy, and Mohtashami maintains that is dependent on how we handle the pandemic.
 “Once we get a vaccine distributed and better treatments, that last 10 million Americans who are still unemployed should be able to find work.
 That income, plus the fiscal aid and monetary aid, should drive up inflation just a little bit higher.
 Demand should be higher and growth should be back to normal.
 Slow and steady growth of the U.S. economy will be the primary driver of higher mortgage rates next year,” he says.